-Under no circumstances should level 3 rope access technicians make the assumption that any component-of a suspended access system is of unquestionable strength or being permanently anchored that they are capable of taking the minimum required loading for rope access of 15kn without failing.
-Especially where the intention is to acheive a permanent change of use.
+Under no circumstances should level 3 rope access technicians make the assumption that any component-of a suspended access system is of unquestionable strength or that they are capable of taking the minimum required loading for roped access of 15kn without failing.

+- for permanent anchors and in especially where the intention is to acheive a permanent change of use.

-Where suspended access equipment is proposed to be used as permanent anchorages for Industrial Rope Access the following process should be followed and carefully documented
+Where suspended access equipment is proposed to be used as permanent anchorages for industrial roped access the following process should be followed and carefully documented